cpbarry80/a-routeplanner/README.md

 ## Usage

 To use the Route Planner project, simply run the `route_planner.py` script and follow the prompts.
-Here is an example of how to use the project to find the shortest path between two points on a map:

-python route_planner.py

-Enter the starting point: New York City
-Enter the destination: Los Angeles